jrdnbwmn/pear/README.md

 # Pear

-A lightweight front-end launching kit – a starting point for HTML5/Sass projects.
+A lightweight front-end launching kit – a boilerplate for HTML/Sass projects.

 See it at http://eatapear.com.